-The designation "LR44" is based on the abbreviation "LR", whereby "L" shows according to the IEC name declaration that it is an alkali-manganese cell.
-The "R" stands for "round cell" - what we commonly call button cell and the number 44 is part of the name according to the type IEC 1 declaration.
+The designation "LR44" is based on the abbreviation "LR", whereby "L" according to the IEC name declaration shows that it is an alkaline manganese cell.
+The "R" stands for "round cell" - what we commonly call a button cell and the number 44 is part of the name according to the type IEC 1 declaration.

 You don't want to read the whole article and just quickly buy a button cell that fits the LR44 battery?
 Then here you come to one cheap pack of 20 and here to my actual recommendation: one 2 pack with high quality silver oxide button cells (SR44)that are particularly suitable for wristwatches.

 You can read below in the article why silver oxide batteries are superior to LR cells.

 Every now and then you will find the designation "LR44" next to the designation LR357 or "1154".
 This is the marking according to the type IEC 2 declaration, because the number 1154 means that the diameter is 11,6 mm and the height is 5,4 mm.
 With the IEC type 2 designation, one can deduce the dimensions.

 Incidentally, the button cells are manufactured (according to Wikipedia) to an accuracy of a tenth of a millimeter.
 This results in only very small tolerances in the size of the different manufacturers.